replicatedhq/replicated-docs/docs/enterprise/updating-kubernetes.md

 If the application vendor updated any add-ons in the Kubernetes installer specification since the last time that you ran the installation script in your cluster, the script automatically updates the add-ons after completing any required Kubernetes upgrade.

-The installation script never updates existing versions of Docker and containerd on the cluster.

-For a complete list of add-ons that can be included in the Kubernetes installer specification, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.

 The version of the KOTS add-on provided in the Kubernetes installer specification determines the version of the app manager installed in your cluster.
 For example, if the version of the app manager running in your cluster is 1.92.0, and the vendor updates the KOTS add-on in the Kubernetes installer specification to use 1.92.1, then the app manager version in your cluster is updated to 1.92.1 when you run the installation script.

+The installation script never updates existing versions of Docker and containerd on the cluster.

-For more information about the KOTS add-on, see [KOTS Add-on](https://kurl.sh/docs/add-ons/kots) in the kURL documentation.
+For a complete list of add-ons that can be included in the Kubernetes installer specification, including the KOTS add-on, see [Add-ons](https://kurl.sh/docs/add-ons/antrea) in the kURL documentation.
 ## Update Kubernetes, the App Manager, and Add-ons

 This section describes how to update Kubernetes, the app manager, and any add-ons in your cluster.
 It includes instructions for both online and air gap environments.